 It’s autumn’s last hurrah, your final chance to forage hedgerows for sloes.
-To be fair, these inky-blue berries with thier grey bloom have been gracing blackthorn trees (Prunus spinosa) since the end of July but ideally, it’s best to pick them now once we’ve had the first frost.
+To be fair, these inky-blue berries with their grey bloom have been gracing blackthorn trees (Prunus spinosa) since the end of July but ideally, it’s best to pick them now once we’ve had the first frost.
 Sloes and gin are the most well-known of matches but we want to look beyond this and have found several recipes, the results of which you’ll be able to use from morning to night.

 Steep, simmer or sweeten